 As I made batch after batch of toffee yesterday, I noticed that the order of adding ingredients (butter through sugar) affected the color of the candy.
 If I added the sugar later in the game, the toffee was a bit lighter.
 Below is how I made it yesterday.
 In the larger batch, I used the temp of 295 which is about 5 degrees over the critical stage but still produces a good batch of toffee.
-For this batch, I put it at 290.
+For Small Batch Almond Toffee, I put it at 290.
 So take the candy off at, but not before, 290.
 If you accidentally hit 295, you’re okay.

 – Remember to use a heavy saucepan to prevent burning.
 I use a 3 quart non-stick anodized aluminum saucepan.

-— I use unsalted butter, but in the past I used salted butter
+— I use unsalted butter, but in the past I used salted butter.

-— Pecans can be used in place of almonds
+— Pecans can be used in place of almonds.

 — Don’t forget the baking soda!
 Adding it at the end makes this toffee special.
 It’s more like Almond Roca in texture, but since that’s a brand name, I call it almond toffee.

 Here’s a link to the larger batch recipe, Best Ever Almond Toffee.

 - 1 stick unsalted butter 4 ounces, cut up

 - 1/4 teaspoon salt